 - Nature walks along Lake Nakuru and the surrounding escarpment and waterfalls

-Temperatures: Day time temperatures are quite pleasant at an average of 25°C. Nights are a bit cooler and cold in the morning hence recommended wearing warmth cloth during early morning game drives.
+Temperatures: Day time temperatures are quite pleasant at an average of 25°C. Nights are a bit cooler and cold in the morning hence recommended wearing warm cloth during early morning game drives.

 Dry Seasons: Dry periods are from January-February and June-December.
 Temperatures are at an average of 25°C.